pbflo/Enchantment-Descriptions/README.md

 ## Adding support

 This mod uses a simple format for potion descriptions.
 You can add support for this mod and others using the format by adding a translation key to your language file.
-The format is `potion.MODID.ENDID.desc=`.
+The format is `potion.MODID.POTIONID.desc=`.